 Most of the castle is open to the public so you are free to roam as you wish.
 The height of the doorways serve as a reminder as to how much smaller the human form was four hundred years ago!

 Upstairs in the Duchess' hall is the setting for a famous scene from Swamp Castle in the Holy Grail - "One day lad, all this will be yours!"

 A gift shop in one of the cellars of the castle sells both OUTLANDER and MONTY PYTHON souvenirs including Outlander Tartan Shawls, Outlander Cookbook and half coconut shells for the Python fans!

-As well as Outlander and Monty Python and the Holy Grail, Doune Castle has been used by other productions as a filming location including Game of Thrones (Winterfell) and
+As well as Outlander and Monty Python and the Holy Grail, Doune Castle has been used by other productions as a filming location including Game of Thrones (Winterfell Castle) and

-Ivanhoe (BBC) as well as featuring in Sir Walter Scott's novel Waverley (1814)
+Ivanhoe (BBC) and featuring in Sir Walter Scott's novel Waverley (1814)

 After two very satisfying hours we returned our guide headsets and left through the entrance through which a Trojan Rabbit was once dragged!

 Conclusion: A great family day out and well worth the money.